dmx-systems/cytoscape-edge-connections/README.md

 Note: this extension does *not* emulate an edge by 2 edges with the aux node in the middle.
 Edges are not structurally changed.
 Instead the aux node is just superimposed, and the extension cares about keeping the aux node position in-sync with the edge position.
 This approach has several advantages:

-1. The original graph structure is not changed, and existing Cytoscape traversal algorithms continue to work.
+1. The original graph structure is not changed; existing Cytoscape traversal algorithms continue to work.
 2. Cytoscape's advanced edge rendering capabilities (e.g. curved parallel edges) continue to work.
 3. Cytoscape's layout algorithms continue to work.
 Aux nodes are locked and do not participate in layout.